JRobida/PnR-Final/README.md

 def backUp: will make sure the robot will not hit an object in front of it.
 It uses self.choosePath to help it determine if the robot has a clear path.

+def calibrate: this method helps calibrate the servo and speed.
+It sets the increasing or decreasing numbers for the speed and the servo